Wilsons-Navid/WidgetPresentation-Snackbar/README.md

 5- Click on the cards in the  home screen of the mobile app  to see the various snackbar cases.

 # Key attributes:
-snackbar has various attributes that allows the developer to design the application to their likings
+SnackBar has various attributes that allows the developer to design the application to their likings

 1- content: This is undoubtedly the most essential attribute of the snackbar widget.
 This is where text widget which which contains the information to be displayed is defined.